sara-nl/clouddocs/user-interface.markdown

 > Our current implementation does **not** support `Security Group`s.
 We are working on possible alternatives.

 #### AppMarket
-The _AppMarket_ tab connects to the HPC Cloud Marketplace and makes the so-called _Appliances_ from there available within the HPC Cloud user interface. _Appliances_ are ready-made `image`s (and, sometimes, `template`s as well), that you can import into your project so that you can instantiate `VM`s out of them.
-There are pre-made _appliances_ for CentOS and Ubuntu, for example.
-When you click on one of them, make sure you read the comments related to it (note that all of these comments is coming from the OpenNebula web site).
-You can contribute your own _appliances_ to the _Marketplace_ as well.
+The _AppMarket_ tab makes some so-called _Appliances_ available within the HPC Cloud user interface. _Appliances_ are ready-made `image`s (and, sometimes, `template`s as well), that you can import into your project so that you can instantiate `VM`s out of them.
+There exist pre-made _appliances_ for CentOS and Ubuntu, for example.
+When you click on one of them, make sure you read the comments related to it.

+>**Note:**
+>
+>We expect to offer the possibility for users to contribute their own _appliances_ to the AppMarket in the future.